Frequently asked questions about A Medical Assistance & Diabetic Alert Dog

-Dog for Diabetics places its dogs with clients for a very minimal cost.
-Currently, the only required payments are a $50 application fee and $100 materials fee for our training materials.
+Dog for Diabetics places its dogs with clients at no cost.
 All costs for the training of our dogs and clients are raised by donations to Dogs for Diabetics through its program fundraising activities carried out by its volunteers.

 After placement, the client is responsible for all costs of supporting the dog.
 Additionally, Dogs for Diabetics requires its clients to maintain health insurance on its dogs to support extraordinary veterinary expenses.

 In what situations can these dogs help people with diabetes?